alexschmill/sampling-qc/README.md

-Sampling Quality Control
+Sampling Design Quality Control App
 ================

-# Sampling Design Quality Control App

 Welcome!
 This is an interactive application to assess the sampling design and quality of field work being conducted for the CNFASAR project